Starting your Job Search

 - Request a list of activities students in your major have pursued within 7 months of graduation.

-- Watch for openings in the bi-weekly Career Currents: Hot Off the Press.
+- Watch for openings in our electronic newsletter, Career Currents: Hot Off the Press.

 - Sign up for on-campus interviewing.